AbhishekKumar1602/RASA-Chatbot/Introduction to RASA.md

 When initializing a RASA project, the directory structure includes the following folders and files:

-- **actions:**
-  - This folder typically houses custom action files.
+- **actions:**: This folder typically houses custom action files.
 Actions in RASA are executable pieces of code that respond to user messages.
 For instance, an action might involve calling an external API or implementing specific custom logic.

     - **Subfiles of "tests"**

-- **credentials.yml:**
+      - **action.py**: This file is used to define custom actions that your chatbot can take during a conversation.
+Actions are the responses or behaviors your bot exhibits in response to user inputs.
+The action.py file serves as the implementation of these custom actions.

-  - This file serves as a secure repository for storing sensitive information like API keys, passwords, or other credentials essential for the chatbot.
+- **credentials.yml:** This file serves as a secure repository for storing sensitive information like API keys, passwords, or other credentials essential for the chatbot.
 It emphasizes the importance of safeguarding such information and avoiding exposure in the codebase.

-- **domain.yml:**
-  - This file outlines the domain of your chatbot, encompassing details about intents, entities, actions, and responses.
+- **domain.yml:** This file outlines the domain of your chatbot, encompassing details about intents, entities, actions, and responses.
 Essentially, it defines what the chatbot comprehends and how it should respond to various user inputs.

-- **tests:**
-  - This folder typically houses test cases for the chatbot.
+- **tests:** This folder typically houses test cases for the chatbot.
 Thorough testing ensures that the chatbot functions as expected and adeptly handles diverse scenarios.

      - **Subfiles of "tests"**

-      - **test_stories.yml:**
-        - This file typically contains test stories written in the Rasa conversation format.
+       - **test_stories.yml:** This file typically contains test stories written in the Rasa conversation format.
 These stories are used for testing and evaluating the behavior of your chatbot or conversational agent.
 Each story represents a conversation between the user and the bot, along with the expected responses.

-- **config.yml:**
-  - This file contains configuration settings for both Rasa NLU (Natural Language Understanding) and Rasa Core models.
+- **config.yml:** This file contains configuration settings for both Rasa NLU (Natural Language Understanding) and Rasa Core models.
 It specifies the pipeline for processing user messages and other pertinent settings related to model training.

-- **data:**
-  - This folder typically houses training data for the chatbot, including examples of user messages, intents, entities, and corresponding responses.
+- **data:** This folder typically houses training data for the chatbot, including examples of user messages, intents, entities, and corresponding responses.
 The training data is instrumental in training both the NLU and Core models.

     - **Subfiles of "data"**

-      - **nlu.yml:**
-        - This file holds training examples for the Natural Language Understanding (NLU) module of the chatbot.
+      - **nlu.yml:** This file holds training examples for the Natural Language Understanding (NLU) module of the chatbot.
 It includes user message examples with corresponding intents and entities, with the NLU model responsible for understanding and extracting meaning from user input.

-      - **rules.yml:**
-        - The rules.yml file defines conversation rules for the chatbot.
+      - **rules.yml:** The rules.yml file defines conversation rules for the chatbot.
 These rules specify behaviors based on certain conditions, often tied to detected intents and entities in user messages.
 Rules play a crucial role in directing the flow of the conversation.

-      - **stories.yml:**
-        - Containing conversational stories, this file represents potential interactions between users and the chatbot.
+      - **stories.yml:** Containing conversational stories, this file represents potential interactions between users and the chatbot.
 Each story comprises a sequence of user messages, bot responses, and potential actions.
 These stories are employed in training the RASA Core Model, which dictates the dialogue flow of the chatbot.

-- **endpoints.yml:**
-  - This file outlines the endpoints for the chatbot, such as the location of the Rasa Core server and any external services or APIs the chatbot may interact with.
+- **endpoints.yml:** This file outlines the endpoints for the chatbot, such as the location of the Rasa Core server and any external services or APIs the chatbot may interact with.
 It aids in configuring connections between different components.

-- **models:**
-  - After training the chatbot, the resulting trained models are stored in this folder.
+- **models:** After training the chatbot, the resulting trained models are stored in this folder.
 These models include both the NLU model, responsible for understanding user input, and the Core model, determining the chatbot's response strategies.